-For the fifth year in a row, the 4-H Summer Science Program for urban youth will be held at the School of Environmental and Biological Sciences at Rutgers.
-From July 8 to 12, fifty high school students from Atlantic City, Elizabeth, Newark, New Brunswick, Passaic, Paterson, and Trenton will participate in several hands-on activities as they explore biochemistry, biotechnology, marine and environmental sciences, physics, and engineering alongside a number of Rutgers faculty from these and other disciplines.
+For the sixth year in a row, the 4-H Summer Science Program for urban youth will be held at the School of Environmental and Biological Sciences at Rutgers.
+From July 7 to 11, sixty high school students from Atlantic City, Elizabeth, Newark, New Brunswick, Passaic, Paterson, Trenton, Asbury Park and Keansburg will participate in several hands-on activities as they explore biochemistry, biotechnology, marine and environmental sciences, physics, and engineering alongside a number of Rutgers faculty from these and other disciplines.

 "The students will spend a week with Rutgers scientists--touring their labs, learning about their research, and how their scientific inquiry is relevant to our daily lives," said Chad Ripberger, Rutgers Cooperative Extension 4-H agent, Mercer County.
 "The students will also have the opportunity to live on campus for a week and get a taste of university life.
 That will be an important experience for them, as they think about their futures and where they want to be in a few years," he added.

-Sammy Fonseca, who attends Trenton Central High School, is an alumna of the program.
+Sammy Fonseca is an alumna of the program.
 "This was my first overnight visit to a college campus, and it was pretty amazing," said Fonseca.
 "I didn't realize science involved so much and that there were so many opportunities to explore.
 It has always been one of my favorite subjects, but after this week, I am much more confident.
 I enjoyed the biotechnology sessions the most, but I also enjoyed marine science and the activities we did at Sandy Hook."

 The annual Rutgers 4-H Summer Science Program began in 2009, with 45 students drawn from similar urban communities around New Jersey, with the objective of encouraging youth to participate in science and research in a series of interactive activities, and gain a better understanding of opportunities available in science, engineering, and technology.